As a sole trader, tax returns can be a headache to complete. That’s because you need to:

 At tax time, it’s important to get your business revenue right.
 You need accurate numbers, and cash flow correctly calculated and backed up by your client invoices.

-With Parpera, your membership includes a Volt business bank account, so you always have up-to-date revenue and expense numbers by month, quarter, and year.
-You can download bank statements anytime and finding last year’s business income only takes a few seconds in-app.
+With Parpera, your membership includes a business account, so you always have up-to-date revenue and expense numbers by month, quarter, and year.
+You can download business account statements anytime and finding last year’s business income only takes a few seconds in-app.

 One of the trickiest parts of managing taxes as a sole trader is estimating how much you need to save every month for taxes.
 You don’t want June 30th to come around and realise that you spent the money that you were supposed to save for taxes.